jshawaii/LeanIXData/README.md

 3) Data Flow (In Public Preview at time of build)<br>
   a.
 Maps the CSV file for MockPersons to a SQLDB table

+## Use case/customer scenarios

+###LeanIX Pipelines and DataSets - This is the most extensive customer PoC
+* It has an REST API authentication activity getting and consuming a Bearer token in a Authorization Header
+* It has examples of how to pass parameters, using global pipeline variables, and setting dataset() specific paramaters

 ## References

 [Handling Bearer Tokens in Azure Pipeline](https://stackoverflow.com/questions/53859600/handling-bearer-tokens-in-azure-pipeline-for-http-objects)